Bearwardcote

 Bearwardcote is a civil parish in the South Derbyshire district of Derbyshire, England.
 According to the 2001 census it had a population of 26.
 The hamlet is located 3 mi from Mickleover, 3 mi from Willington and 4 mi south west of Derby.

+In the Anglo-Saxon period, bears were first kept for the purposes of diversion or baiting.
+The officer in charge was called the "bearward"; hence Bearwardcote points out his place of residence.